ccat3z/stars/README.md

 * [derailed/k9s](https://github.com/derailed/k9s): 🐶 Kubernetes CLI To Manage Your Clusters In Style!
 * [lework/kainstall](https://github.com/lework/kainstall): Use shell scripts to install kubernetes(k8s) high availability clusters and addon components based on kubeadmin with one click.使用shell脚本基于kubeadmin一键安装kubernetes 高可用集群和addon组件。
 * [carvel-dev/kapp](https://github.com/carvel-dev/kapp): kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
+* [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements): Karabiner-Elements is a powerful tool for customizing keyboards on macOS
 * [KaTeX/KaTeX](https://github.com/KaTeX/KaTeX): Fast math typesetting for the web.
 * [Tencent/kbone](https://github.com/Tencent/kbone): 一个致力于微信小程序和 Web 端同构的解决方案
 * [kcp-dev/kcp](https://github.com/kcp-dev/kcp): Kubernetes-like control planes for form-factors and use-cases beyond Kubernetes and container workloads.